rahul1996pp/video_file_duration/README.md

 - It reads only **.mkv** and** .mp4 **files only.
 - It read all subfolders files.
 - you will get output in a tabluar form.
-- In windows you can run the script by opening the **run.bat** file
+- In windows you can run the script by opening the **run.bat** file.
+- Output.txt file is created with total output data.

 ##  To install dependencies: